 Workers who opt out of company pensions should still consider investing in an insured personal pension or SIPP.
 State pensions alone are unlikely to be sufficient to support the financial needs of pensioners upon retirement.

 There are a number of specialist pensions with unique requirements available to UK workers.
 Examples include the section 32 and 226 contracts, ecclesiastical pensions, municipal/judicial pensions, QROPS, and Navy/Army pensions.
 Among all of them, the section 32 contract is often the most complicated.

 A section 32 contract is also known as a buyout bond.
 It is a contract that allows a worker to combine accrued pension rights and entitlements from previous employment into a bond policy that becomes accessible at retirement age.
 These contracts are extremely complex and should only be entered into with proper advice.

-Pensioners planning to retire overseas may want to consider transferring a state pension to a qualifying recognised overseas pension scheme (QROPS).
+Pensioners planning to retire overseas may want to consider transferring a pension to a qualifying recognised overseas pension scheme (QROPS).
 Doing so reduces tax liabilities while also protecting any leftover pension monies from the death tax upon an individual's passing.

 As for the remaining specialist pensions, each is governed by its own rules and regulations.
 Consumers participating in these sorts of pensions should seek appropriate advice from an experienced financial advisor prior to making any changes.

 Our FCA regulated pension experts offer Pension Transfer Experts visitors a free one to one consultation to help you with any pension issue.
 They will discuss your requirements, analyse your current circumstances and advise you on the best possible options that are open to you.
 The only time a charge will occur is if you decide to act on their advice and procure their help in achieving your goals at which time they will make sure that you are aware of the full costs involved in the transaction before you make any decision to proceed.